AU-ExoMars/PCOT/mkdocs/docs/userguide/canvas.md

 At the top - and not collapsible - are three combo boxes which determine the image *mapping* : how the bands within the (probably) multispectral image map onto RGB channels for viewing.
-Each band in the combo box shows the input number, a colon, and typically the name, position or wavelength of the band.
+Each band in the combo box shows the input number (i.e. which of the four global inputs the data is sourced from), a colon, and typically the name, position or wavelength of the band.
 Exactly what is shown depends on the image being loaded and the Caption [global control](../userguide/globalcontrols.md).
 The **Guess RGB** button tries to guess appropriate channels for the RGB canvas image.